matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 #### Simulations via our compiler

 In the future, we plan to introduce our “extended” version of Solidity with more supported opcodes than the original one.
-However, right now it was beyond the capacity of the team to do, so in order to represent accessing zkSync-specific opcodes, we use `call` opcode with certain constant parameters that will be automatically replaced by the compiler with zkEVM native opcode.
+However, right now it was beyond the capacity of the team to do, so in order to represent accessing ZKsync-specific opcodes, we use `call` opcode with certain constant parameters that will be automatically replaced by the compiler with zkEVM native opcode.

 Example: